“Men-Only” Job Advertisements In China Cause Outrage

 Men-Only Job Advertisements

 Although it’s illegal to discriminate in hiring on the basis of sex in China, several job advertisements have specifically listed “men-preferred” or “men-only” positions.
 Even government agencies have advertised such positions.
 For example, the Human Rights Watch found that one Beijing ministry posted “men only” stipulations in over half the positions posted over the course of a year.
 Overall, there are roughly 31 million more men in China than women.
 This national gender imbalance was due to the one-child policy and sex-selective abortions of unborn girls.

 Fortunately, gender discrimination laws in the United States appear to be more strongly enforced than those in China.
 U.S. law prevents discrimination on the basis of sex in all aspects of employment, including but not limited to, hiring, firing, pay, job assignments, promotions, layoff, training, or fringe benefits.
 If you have been discriminated on the basis of sex in the United States, you should seek assistance from an experienced employment lawyer.

 Seek Legal Assistance

 If you have experienced gender discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.